 She believes that, ultimately, the pump will provide a safer, more convenient and comfortable alternative to current drug delivery approaches.
 "The NSF I-Corps experience was instrumental in getting this technology one step closer to the hands of patients," she says.

-Explore further: FDA stepping up oversight of drug pumps
+Explore further: Medtronic warns of battery problem with drug pumps